rbjansen/rbjansen.github.io/_posts/geopandas_overlay/2020-11-26-geopandas_overlay.md

   - spatial
 ---

 GeoPandas offers some very convenient functionalities for users wanting to compare multiple spatial datasets.
 See their user guide [here](https://geopandas.org/set_operations.html).
-However, while GeoPandas's illustrated examples are very useful, the instructions would benefit of an example of what one can do beyond applying the overlay operation.
+However, while GeoPandas's illustrated examples are very useful, the instructions would benefit from an example of what one can do beyond applying the overlay operation.

 I ran into this while working on a project for which I needed to map spatial data on a grid, to the shapes of counties.
 As an additional rule, I only wanted border cells mapped to those counties that have the highest share of area.
 Let's illustrate the problem: